KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 Set the option value to `true` to keep the build process from attempting to build this module.
-It will still be kept up-to-date when updating from Git.
+It will still be kept up-to-date when updating from git.
 This option is exactly equivalent to the [--no-build](#cmdline-no-build) command line option.

 (conf-manual-update)=